 Medications

 In addition to ERP, medication may help manage compulsions.
-Additionally, some medications for OCD, like SSRIs, are also designed to target symptoms of depression, which often co-occurs with compulsive behaviors.
+Some medications for OCD, like SSRIs, are also designed to target symptoms of depression, which often co-occurs with compulsive behaviors.
 However, it is important to recognize that medication alone will not stop obsessive thoughts and compulsive behaviors.

 Schedule an appointment with a psychiatrist to discuss all the benefits and the risks of medication.
 Psychiatrists can also make specific medication recommendations based on your experiences, other mental health diagnoses, and unique genetics.

 It is common for people with OCD to experience a lot of distress when struggling with compulsive behaviors.
 People navigating more debilitating compulsive behaviors may find compulsions interfere with their daily functioning.
 Even minor compulsions can be frustrating because they are unwanted and invasive.
-Taking the time to learn healthy coping mechanisms is helpful in grounding someone when they are suffering.
+Taking the time to learn healthy OCD coping skills is an essential part of a comprehensive treatment plan.

 Here are five healthy ways to stop compulsive behavior: